u-ways/logging-http-client/README.md

   }
 }
 ```

+The `request_id` is a UUID generated for each request, and it's attached to both the request and the response log
+records.
+The `request_source` is collected form the request's `x-source` header, if it's not set, it will be `UNKNOWN`.
+Likewise, the `response_source` is collected from the response's `x-source` header, but if it's not set, it will be
+collected from the `request_url` host (and port) values instead.

 If any of those top-level fields are `None`, `{}`, `[]`, `""`, `0`, or `0.0`,
 they will be omitted from the log record for brevity purposes.